sim4444/nginx_Sim/README.md

    ip a
 ```

-- Step 17: Now run the ip adddress in the browser and you will be able to see your html content like "Hello, World!"
+- Step 17: Now run the ip adddress you got in Step 16 in the browser and you will be able to see your html content like "Hello, World!".